Brad Rose: Three Poems

 ABOUT THE AUTHOR

-Brad Rose was born and raised in Los Angeles and lives in Boston.
-He is the author of a collection of poetry and flash fiction, Pink X-Ray (Big Table Publishing, 2015).
-Brad has three forthcoming books of poems, Momentary Turbulence and WordinEdgeWise, from Cervena Barva Press, and de/tonations from Nixes Mate Press.
-He is also the author of five chapbooks of poetry and flash fiction.
-Four times nominated for a Pushcart Prize, and once nominated for Best of the Net Anthology, his poetry and micro fiction have appeared in, The Los Angeles Times, The American Journal of Poetry, Sequestrum, Hunger Mountain, Folio, decomP, Lunch Ticket, The Baltimore Review, and other publications.
-His story, “Desert Motel,” appears in the anthology Best Microfiction, 2019.
+Brad Rose was born and raised in Los Angeles, and lives in Boston.
+He is the author of three collections of poetry and flash fiction, Pink X-Ray (Big Table Publishing, 2015), de/tonations, (Nixes Mate Books, 2020), and Momentary Turbulence (Cervena Barva Press, 2020).
+WordinEdgeWise, from Cervena Barva Press, is forthcoming in 2022.
+Six times nominated for a Pushcart Prize, and three times nominated for the Best of the Net Anthology, Brad’s poetry and fiction have appeared in, Cultural Daily, The Los Angeles Times, The American Journal of Poetry, New York Quarterly, Clockhouse, Cloudbank, Lunch Ticket, Hunger Mountain and other publications.
+His story “Desert Motel,” appears in Best Microfiction, 2019.
+He is also the author of six poetry chapbooks, including the recently released Collateral, all of which are published by Right Hand Pointing.
+His website is: www.bradrosepoetry.com Selected readings can be heard at http://bradrosepoetry.com/audio-readings/ A complete list of publications is available at: http://bradrosepoetry.com/2019/03/a-list-of-publications/